bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # program files folder : folder

 Returns the 32 bit program folder correct for the OS.
-On 64 bit this is C:\Program Files (x86) and 32 bit it is C:\Program Files
+On 64 bit this is C:\Program Files (x86) and 32 bit it is C:\Program Files.

 # program files x32 folder : folder

 Returns the 32 bit program folder correct for the OS.
-On 64 bit this is C:\Program Files (x86) and 32 bit it is C:\Program Files
+On 64 bit this is C:\Program Files (x86) and 32 bit it is C:\Program Files.

 # program files x64 folder : folder